ODMDev/odm-icp-gettingstarted/gs_topics/tut_icp_gs_evaluate_changes_lsn.md

 4. Click **Choose** and browse to the .zip file you downloaded from GitHub.
 5. Make sure **Use Decision Governance Framework** is not selected.
 To simplify the tutorial you work in an ungoverned branch of the decision service.
 6. Click **Import**.The Miniloan Service decision service automatically opens.
 You see the **Releases** and **Branches** tabs.
 Because you chose not to use the decision governance framework, you can see that the **Releases** tab is empty.
 7. Open the **Branches** tab, and then click the **main** branch.
 A decision service can contain many projects.
 For simplicity, all the rules of Miniloan Service are contained in its top-level project, which has the same name as the decision service.
+8. Click **All types** in the **Types** window to display all the artifacts.
 In the **Decision Artifacts** tab, you can see a folder for the decision operations, the miniloan ruleflow, and folders that contain the rules:

  ![Image shows the Decision Artifacts tab](../gs_images/scrn_decision_artifacts.jpg)

- **Tip:** Some artifacts are not visible by default.
-Click **All types** in the **Types** window to activate them.

 ## Step 2: Exploring the ruleflow